Steps of the eviction process in California:

 In California, tenants are not required to file a formal, written answer to an eviction complaint.
 If the tenant chooses to fight and challenge the eviction, the process can take much longer and can include a number of additional steps (i.e., the judge might order for both parties to appear at a hearing).

-- If the tenant failed to respond, the landlord can ask for a default judgment without having to go to a court hearing, which could take a few days to a few weeks, depending on the judicial officer’s schedule.
+If the tenant fails to respond, a landlord may ask for a default judgment and request for immediate order of possession without needing to go to a court hearing.

-- If the tenant did respond, the landlord must file a request for a hearing, asking the court to set a hearing date for the eviction.
+If the tenant does respond, the landlord must file a request for a hearing, asking the court to set a hearing date for the eviction.
+To challenge the eviction, the tenant should be prepared to write down the reasons why he or she shouldn’t be forced to move out.
+The answers should be given both the Court Clerk and the landlord.

 Both the default judgment and the order of possession bypass the hearing; therefore, the tenant will not have the opportunity to present their case for why they should be allowed to remain in the rental unit.